fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 GCC version > 7.5
 Curl version 7.86

-#### Steps to remove the older curl packages
+#### Steps to remove the older OpenSSL and curl packages

-1. If curl and libcurl are already installed, uninstall it:
+1. If libssl-dev, curl and libcurl are installed, uninstall it:

 	```
+	sudo apt-get remove --auto-remove libssl-dev
+	sudo apt-get remove --auto-remove libssl-dev:i386
 	sudo apt remove curl libcurl4-openssl-dev
 	```
     In case of RHEL OS, use below commands to uninstall:

 	```
-	yum remove curl libcurl-devel
+	sudo yum remove libcurl-devel openssl-devel
 	```

 #### Steps to Upgrade the OpenSSL* Toolkit to Version 3.0.7